The Dangers of Spiritualism: The Photographer

 This section describes experiments that Raupert conducted with a photographer in the direction of Spirit photography.
 They meet and take several pictures that are supposed to show spirits, although Raupert expresses concerns that the method was used fraudulent in the past.
 During one experiment, the author and the photographer take pictures spontaneously, which according to Raupert is evidence enough that the spirits shown on the pictures could not be faked, as they could not prepare.
 And indeed the developed photos show an old women.
 The author even talks to the spirit and subsequently shoots a clearer. picture of the spirit talks to a spirit which subsequently.

-In another experiment Raupert manages to shoot a picture of a deceased relative that promised him to help him in his exploration of spiritualism.
+In another experiment Raupert manages to shoot a picture of a deceased relative that promised to help him in his exploration of spiritualism.
 Because of this, the author expresses ethical concerns regarding Spirit photography as it could potentially be dangerous to repeat such experiments.